 May 26 @ 3:00 pm - 4:00 pm EDT

 Developing social and emotional skills is an ongoing process.
-In order for administrators to create conditions for teachers and students to effectively engage in SEL, they themselves need to experience and reflect on SEL strategies firsthand.
-This second session of a two-part workshop will continue to explore SEL through the lens of an administrator and tackle issues specific to education leadership.
+In order for administrators to create conditions for teachers and students to effectively engage in social and emotional learning (SEL), they themselves need to experience and reflect on SEL strategies firsthand.
+This second session of a two-part workshop featuring SEL advocates Trisha DiFazio and Allison Roeser will continue to explore SEL through the lens of an administrator and tackle issues specific to education leadership.

 Session 2 participants will:

 - Reflect and build upon personal SEL best practices.

 - Deepen their understanding of how SEL can be used to foster collaboration among parents and educators.

 - Be equipped with strategies to support staff and students in their SEL development.